bert27/Erasmus_RoomFinder/README.md

 It allows you to filter by city between madrid, barcelona or london.
 Sort by ascending or descending price and search between different types, such as apartments or rooms

+You can view the places on the map and clicking on the markers places you on the corresponding card
 --------

 To run the client, inside the client folder: